 Heian Aristocracy's Procession

 Aoi Matsuri is one of the three most important festivals in Kyoto, and is held on May 15 each year.
-Several hundreds of participants clad in Japanese traditional costumes participate in the historical reconstitution of a Heian period’s imperial ritual.
-The procession perambulates the north of downtown Kyoto, between the Imperial Palace and Kamigamo and Shimogamo shrines.
+Several hundreds of participants clad in Japanese traditional costumes participate in the historical reenactment of a Heian period’s imperial ritual.
+The procession perambulates from the north of downtown Kyoto, between the Imperial Palace and Kamigamo and Shimogamo shrines.

 Aoi Matsuri is a historical reenactment and ritual reviving Heian-kyo, the former imperial capital, for one day.
 Some key figures: